chinapedia/wikipedia.abstract.en/Page/Hindus.md

 Contemporary usage

-HinduDevoteeNepal.jpgi Hindu devotee during a traditional prayer ceremony at Kathmandu's Durbar Square]] In contemporary era, the term Hindus are individuals who identify with one or more aspects of Hinduism, whether they are practising or non-practicing or _Laissez-faire_.[47]
+i Hindu devotee during a traditional prayer ceremony at Kathmandu's Durbar Square]] In contemporary era, the term Hindus are individuals who identify with one or more aspects of Hinduism, whether they are practising or non-practicing or _Laissez-faire_.[47]
 The term does not include those who identify with other Indian religions such as Buddhism, Jainism, Sikhism or various animist tribal religions found in India such as _Sarnaism_.[48][49]
 The term Hindu, in contemporary parlance, includes people who accept themselves as culturally or ethnically Hindu rather than with a fixed set of religious beliefs within Hinduism.[50]
 One need not be religious in the minimal sense, states Julius Lipner, to be accepted as Hindu by Hindus, or to describe oneself as Hindu.[51]

 Hindus subscribe to a diversity of ideas on spirituality and traditions, but have no ecclesiastical order, no unquestionable religious authorities, no governing body, nor a single founding prophet; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic or humanist.[52][53][54]
 Because of the wide range of traditions and ideas covered by the term Hinduism, arriving at a comprehensive definition is difficult.
 The religion "defies our desire to define and categorize it".[55]
 A Hindu may, by his or her choice, draw upon ideas of other Indian or non-Indian religious thought as a resource, follow or evolve his or her personal beliefs, and still identify as a Hindu.[56]